Bosonic quantum Fourier codes

-It has the property that for any group element, $\pi(g)$ implements the logical gate $\lambda(g)$ on the logical register $L$.
+By \eqref{eqn:enc} and \eqref{eqn:pi=E}, we know that $\pi$ acts similarly to the left regular representation for this state, and \eqref{eqn:main-identity} implies that for any group element, $\pi(g)$ implements the logical gate $\lambda(g)$ on the logical register $L$.
 It is tempting to consider a large subgroup of $U(d)$ because the corresponding logical gates are easy to implement by construction.
 However, this leads to more complicated code states that might be delicate to prepare.

 Note that the quantum Fourier code is very similar to the covariant encoding of \cite{DL24} which applies the inverse quantum Fourier transform directly to the coherent states $|g\a\rangle$ instead of the orthonormal states $|g\rangle$, and picks an arbitrary state $|\Omega \rangle \in M$.
 Up to a global normalization, the encoded qudit in \cite{DL24} is given by